alisonpeard/hazardGAN/README.md

 # hazardGAN
-DCGAN to generate compound coastal hazards.
+DCGAN to generate compound coastal hazard snapshots over the Bay of Bengal.